 Is Annapurna Circuit Trek Suitable for You?

 To find out whether or not the Annapurna Circuit Trek is suitable for you, you first need to understand your fitness level.
-If you have a decent fitness level and would love to have a new, challenging experience in the Himalayas, Circuit Trek can be for you.
-While prior experience is not needed, it can be helpful for you.
-You have to hike daily for about 5 to 6 hours in the rugged ascends and descends, and the trail also passes through high altitudes over 5,000 meters.
+Having said that, you do not need an athlete’s level of fitness and stamina.
+If you have a decent fitness level and would love to have a new, challenging experience in the Himalayas, the Annapurna Circuit Trek can be for you.

 Lesser-known Attractions of Annapurna Circuit Trek